 Tired from the driving but extremely satisfied with the experience, we checked into The View Hotel.
-If you already make it to Monument Valley, be sure to book well ahead of time to reserve your spot in this unique hotel which is the only one inside the park.
+If you have already made it to Monument Valley, be sure to book well ahead of time to reserve your spot in this unique hotel which is the only one inside the park.
 While rooms are basic, they are comfortable and all face the valley floor, offering unparalleled views of Monument Valley from the comfort of your own balcony.
 At night, you’ll see countless stars (and shooting stars) but the real highlight is to watch the sunrise over Monument Valley (more on that soon).

 As you would expect, it’s not cheap but it’s worth it.
 We stayed in the Star Room ($215 per night on a weekday) which was more expensive than other options, as you are meant to have a more unobstructed view of the night sky but honestly, we didn’t feel the difference.
 The hotel is a flat three-story building that’s perched on the top of a cliff overlooking the valley.
 The hotel does mention that premium rooms are ones located furthest from the lobby and on the top floor, apparently offering more unobstructed views of Monument Valley.
 There’s also a restaurant and a very nice, yet overpriced gift shop, showcasing fine Navajo art.
 All in all, consider yourself lucky if you manage to book this hotel.

 Monument Valley Navajo Tribal Park is as you might have guessed – Navajo.
 This means it’s not technically part of Federal US land and as such, Monument Valley is not serviced by the national parks scheme.
 This also means that the Navajo call the shots around here when it comes to fees and you don’t have much choice.
 Though there might be a back way to enter Monument Valley, you’ll probably just pay the $5 entrance fee to get to the visitors center at the View Hotel, which is the starting point for your Monument Valley visit.